NateDimick/chupeverything/readme.md

 * better color replacement
 * collecting short trends for later use
 * more skeletons
-* mayocue and kranch added to the lineup
+* jesus f. christ Heinz made ketchup ice cream?
+I need to mock that

 This project couldn't be done without: